 My Top 5 Halloween Tips

 1. Opt for some alternative treats.
 Jazz it up a bit by handing out tattoos, stickers, glow bracelets or spider rings.
-You can also try the healthier standbys: pretzels, raisins, popcorn bags or apples.
+You can also try the healthier standbys: whole grain pretzels, TERRA veggie chips, raisins, popcorn bags or apples.
 Just don’t be offended if this doesn’t make your doorbell the most popular!

 2. Swap candy for coins.
 If you’ve got little ones, trade candy for coins.
 Each piece gets them 5 or 10 cents to put in their piggy banks (shouldn’t put you out too badly!).
 Or have them trade all their candy in (minus a couple of their favorites) for a super special toy they’ve been wanting.